AlvarezLI/Portfolio_alvarezEN/README.md

 ### Visualization and Dashboard
 An interactive visual dashboard was created in Excel and Tableau, enhancing the interpretation of data:
-- **Excel Dashboard**: An interactive panel with charts and segmenters that allow for quick visualization of the distribution and status of public works:
+- **Excel Dashboard**: An interactive panel with charts and segmenters that allow for quick visualization of the distribution and status of public works.
-  - **Distribution of Works by Province**: Highlights provinces with the highest investment in works.
-  - **Classification of Works by Status**: Shows the progress of works (planned, in progress, completed).
-  - **Analysis by Type of Work**: Identifies priority categories of works in public investment.

-- **Tableau Dashboard**: Advanced visualization that allows for visual exploration of data and filtering by different variables of interest:
+- **Tableau Dashboard**: Advanced visualization that allows for visual exploration of data and filtering by different variables of interest.
-  - **Interactive Map**: Displays the geographical distribution of works at the provincial level.
-  - **Temporal Analysis**: Visualizes the progress of works across different years.
-  - **Breakdown by Type and Status of Work**: Facilitates the analysis of the most relevant work categories and their current status.

 ### Key Results
 This analysis provided an overview of the state of public works in Argentina, highlighting regions with the highest and lowest investment, as well as the most common project types and their level of progress.

-These insights are valuable for understanding investment trends and identifying potential areas for improvement in public works management.
+---

 ## Project 4: [Popular Festivals in Argentina Analysis](https://github.com/AlvarezLI/PowerBi-CostumbresArg)
-This project focuses on the analysis of events and popular festivals in Argentina through a Power BI report.
+This project is in **Spanish** and focuses on analyzing events and popular festivals in Argentina through a **Power BI** report.
 The goal was to explore event attendance, locations, and themes of each event.

 ### Dataset Source
 The dataset used in this project is a compilation of information on events and popular festivals in Argentina, including details such as the number of attendees, event locations, and themes of the events.